Attendance & Absences

 If a student does not bring a note back for any absence or the parent note limit has already been met, that absence will be unexcused.
 Per district policy, if an absence is unexcused, the student will earn a zero for any assignments or assessments missed.

+Downing Middle School will not be awarding Perfect Attendance Awards for the 2021-2022 school year.
 A perfect attendance award can only be earned if a student is present every period of every day with no unexcused late arrivals to school.

 Questions regarding the absence policy or a student’s absence may be directed to Elizabeth Cline, Attendance/Registrar in the school office.